Best Mattresses for Fibromyalgia of 2023

 Supporting the body so that deep relaxation can occur promotes better sleep and reduces pain.
 Longer and deeper sleep results in less pain and more ability to manage fibromyalgia overall.
-Back pain disappears, joint pain improves, and sleep is considerably better.
 All of these can add to more manageable arthritis and fibromyalgia.

 To work well for fibromyalgia, a mattress must have enough cushion, contouring, and support to take most, if not all, of the pressure off your body.
 The type of mattress that does this best is foam based, either memory foam or latex.
 They might be made entirely of foam or may have a top portion that is foam with a different base.
 Without a good foam like memory foam you are not likely to get the kind of total body support needed.

 As stated above, memory foam has the contouring that really relieves pain and pressure.
-You can get an entirely memory foam bed, but unless it has a solid base of another kind of foam or some other material like innersprings, it won’t offer enough support.
+You can get 100% memory foam mattress, but unless it has a solid base of another kind of foam or some other material like innersprings, it won’t offer enough support.
 So, look for a memory foam mattress that has a supportive base layer for the best fibromyalgia pain relief.
 If you sleep hot, look for extra breathable foam or gel-infused foam for a cooler sleep.

 Latex mattresses are a natural, eco-friendly, and sometimes organic foam option that is a subtitle for memory foam.
 They tend to be a bit pricier, but for the health conscious, or those concerned with the environment, they can work as well as memory foam for pressure and pain relief.
 They have a similar type of contouring to foam along with being very supportive.